clpo13/play_led/README.md

 ## Software

-- Python 3 and gpiozero (both preinstalled in Raspbian)
+- Python 3, GPIO Zero, and PyGame (all preinstalled in Raspbian)

 # Set up and run